How to Recognize Predatory Mortgage Lenders

 - Telemarketers who try to pressure you over the phone

-There are legitimate places to find a mortgage.
-However, like with any profession that involves huge sums of money, complicated products, and unsophisticated consumers, there is a potential for fraud.
+Of course, there are legitimate places to find a mortgage.
+But, like a lot of professions that involve large sums of money, complicated products, and unsophisticated consumers, there is a potential for fraud when choosing a mortgage lender.
 How can you tell if a lender is a scammer?

 Here Are a Few Warning Signs